secoats/oats_notes/README.md

          Enjoy your Oats!
 ```

-These are some of the InfoSec / Pen-testing notes I made during PWK OSCP.
+These are some of the InfoSec / Pen-testing notes I made during CTFs, HackTheBox and PWK OSCP.

 I am slowly collecting and cleaning these up for my own use.
+Maybe they are useful for you as well.

 ## Essentials